GreenDelta/openLCA2-manual/src/libraries/adding_library_database.md

 <div style='text-align: justify;'>

 Libraries can be downloaded from the openLCA Nexus and then added to an existing database.
-Intially, you have login into openLCA Nexus and choose the respective library.
+Initially, you have login into openLCA Nexus and choose the respective library.

 ![](../media/library_nexus_1.png)